-Precisely's Ironstream for Splunk solution provides automated, seamless forwarding of mainframe, as well as IBM i, machine data to Splunk to support your security and compliance initiatives.
-Ironstream continually collects security data from a wide range of IBM mainframe and IBM i sources, transforms it, and forwards it to Splunk in real-time.
+Ironstream[TM] software for Splunk solution provides automated, seamless forwarding of mainframe, as well as IBM i, machine data to Splunk to support your security and compliance initiatives.
+The software continually collects security data from a wide range of IBM mainframe and IBM i sources, transforms it, and forwards it to Splunk in real-time.
 Once in Splunk, you're SIEM team is able to analyze the information in the context of your overall enterprise IT infrastructure.

-Learn how Ironstream for Splunk can help your organization with its security and compliance mandates.
+Learn how Precisely can help your organization with its security and compliance mandates.